Good Software: The Engineer's Perspective

 Quality and Delivery, are where Engineers get to shine.
 We have direct control over both of them, and they are vital.
 I’ll now reverse what I said earlier about users putting up with shitty software if it looks good enough or if it solves an important enough problem, which is all still theoretically true but practical reality has something else to say:

-The software ecosystem is so saturated with applications and competititors that the likelihood that any one application is the only or best solution to any particular problem is exceptionally low.
+The software ecosystem is so saturated with competition that it is exceptionally unlikely that any one application is the best or only solution to any particular problem.

 Most applications aren’t solving important or unique enough problems to get away with all that much.
-This is especially true in consumer software; less true in business software, but the gap between business and consumer software is closing each year.
-In this way, competition is doing exactly what a market enthusiast would expect: competition is driving down customer tolerance for poor quality and the length of time they are willing to tolerate it.
+This is especially true in consumer software; less true in business software, but the gap between business and consumer software is continually reducing.
+In this way, competition is doing exactly what a market enthusiast would expect: driving down customer tolerance for poor quality and the length of time they are willing to tolerate it.

 Quality and it’s nuances